 Now comes Jacob's great test.
 He wrestles for a whole night with a man; he has approached the threshold and evidently must wrestle with his own lower nature, or with that self-created demon, the Dweller on the Threshold.
-He has so far conquered this lower nature that he succeeds in vanquishing his demon, whereupon it now appears as an angel of light, and he is set upon the ladder at last.
-However, his victory is not complete for he bears the scar of the battle, the lameness induced by the touch of the demon, for the rest of his life.
-Since he has overcome to a large extent his lower nature, and since his higher nature, now aroused, has become dominant, his name is changed.
+We find that he has so far conquered this lower nature of his that he succeeds in vanquishing his demon, to find that it now appears as an angel of light, and he is set upon the ladder at last.

+However, his victory is not complete, for he bears the scar of the battle, the lameness induced by the touch of the demon, for the rest of his life.
+Since he has, to a large extent, overcome his lower nature, and since his higher nature, now aroused, has become dominant, his name is changed.
 The old sins are wiped out and with them the name of "supplanter."
 Instead he is given the new name of Israel-"he shall rule as a God."